 Taking time to select sunglasses that flatter your appearance is a priority, but so is protecting your eyes and safeguarding your vision.
 UV rays can damage your eyes, so choose a pair that screens out 100% of these harmful rays.

 To shield your eyes from glare, particularly if you spend a lot of time on the slopes or the beach, invest in polarized lenses that are specially treated to dim light rays and reduce glare.
 Polarized lenses can also make driving easier, especially when there is a lot of glare, such as when the roads are wet.

 If you regularly wear eyeglasses, consider photochromic lenses that get darker when exposed to bright light.
 This means you can wear one pair of glasses that will also become sunglasses.

 If you like skiing, biking and other outdoor sports, choose sunglasses that are suited to those activities.
 Skiers should wear glare-resistant sunglasses that wrap around and prevent harsh winds and debris from reaching the eyes.
 Consider sunglasses with shatter-resistant lenses if you play sports, such as baseball, that could damage your sunglasses if a ball hits them.

 Are you ready to find the stylish shades that will not only make you look terrific but keep your eyes healthier?
-For a wide selection of prescription sunglasses, make an appointment with Dr. Jeffrey C. Johnson, at Artisan Optics in Boise.
+For a wide selection of prescription sunglasses, make an appointment with Jeffrey C. Johnson, O. D., at Artisan Optics in Boise.

 - A: Prolonged exposure to UV rays raises the risk of developing macular degeneration, glaucoma, cataracts and pterygium, among other eye conditions.
 Sunglasses that offer 100% UV protection significantly lower that risk.